Modeling Large Nonstationary Spatial Data with the Full-Scale Basis Graphical Lasso: Methods

-To fit the model, we need to first produce an estimate of $D$ to be used in the minimization in \eqref{eq:dcupdate}.
+To fit the model, we need to first produce an estimate of $\mD$ to be used in the minimization in \eqref{eq:dcupdate}.
 To do this, we adapted the algorithm used in \cite{bgl} to fit the nugget variance $\tau^2$.
-We make the assumption that $Q = \alpha I$, and then jointly fit $\alpha$ and $D$.
-We prefer to estimate this way because there is not a clear path to estimating a full model for $Q$ and $D$ simultaneously.
-Once we have determined $D$, we can then use Eq. \eqref{eq:dcupdate} to get the final estimate of $Q$.
-Based on initial experiments, re-estimating $D$ after estimating a full $Q$ was not shown to lead to significant improvement, as also seen in \cite{bgl}.
+We make the assumption that $\mQ = \alpha \m{I}$, and then jointly fit $\alpha$ and $\mD$.
+We prefer to estimate this way because there is not a clear path to estimating a full model for $\mQ$ and $\mD$ simultaneously.
+Once we have determined $\mD$, we can then use Eq. \eqref{eq:dcupdate} to get the final estimate of $\mQ$.
+Experiments on simulated data showed that re-estimating $\mD$ after estimating a full $\mQ$ did not lead to substantial improvement in the performance of the model, changing the updated likelihood by less than $0.4 \%$ on average.
+Similar behavior was also seen in \cite{bgl}.

-By assigning a covariance model to $Z_2(x)$ with parameters $p$, we can determine the best fit $\hat{p}$ by minimizing the likelihood in (\ref{eq:prop1}).
-Along with the assumption that $Q=\alpha I$, this leads to the optimization problem
+By assigning a covariance model to $Z_2(\vec{x})$ with parameters $p$, we can determine the best fit $\hat{p}$ by minimizing the likelihood in (\ref{eq:prop1}).
+Along with the assumption that $\mQ=\alpha \m{I}$, this leads to the optimization problem

 which can be derived as an intermediate step in the derivation of \eqref{eq:prop1}.
-This can be fit by any standard optimization method, although care should be taken to make sure that operations on $D$ do not become prohibitively expensive.
-One option for this would be to parameterize $D$ by a Markov Random Field or other method that allows direct parameterization of the inverse, another might be to give $D$ block-diagonal structure or directly parameterize the Cholesky decomposition, as done in \cite{MUSCHINSKI2024261}, although if one is not careful the latter could greatly increase the number of parameters to estimate in return.
+This can be fit by any standard optimization method, although care should be taken to make sure that operations on $\mD$ do not become prohibitively expensive.
+One option for this would be to parameterize $\mD$ by a Markov Random Field or other method that allows direct parameterization of the inverse, another might be to give $\mD$ block-diagonal structure or directly parameterize the Cholesky decomposition, as done in \cite{MUSCHINSKI2024261}, although if one is not careful the latter could greatly increase the number of parameters to estimate in return.
 We also recommend applying a derivative-free optimization method to avoid the need to calculate finite-difference approximations to the gradient, which in general will not have a closed form, thus avoiding extra likelihood evaluations.
 In the event that $n$ is small and there are a small number of parameters, this is less of a concern.